 The 6 characteristics demonstrated through military experiences

-- A willingness to take risks — Putting yourself in harms way voluntarily is a heck of a way to take risks!
-As a veteran or military personnel you did just that.
-The tricky part about this one is that life on campus is not life or death.
+- A willingness to take risks — Putting yourself in harms way voluntarily is a huge risk you took when you signed up for the military.
+The tricky part about this is that life on campus is not life or death.
 How can your risks in the military translate into calculated risks on campus?
 Will you start the campus’s first ever Veterans club with the knowledge that it could flop?

 - Initiative — When have you taken initiative and what was the outcome?